If you’re lucky enough to be a homeowner, the chances are you’ll want insurance which covers both the building itself and also your possessions.

 - Third party injury – The UK has become a much more litigious society.
 If you have a party in your home, and someone hurts themselves and says it’s your fault, there’s a chance they might try and sue you for a lot of money.
 Public liability insurance can be included as part of your contents cover.

-- Theft, loss or damage away from home – Many contents insurance policies can include cover for loss or damage to items when you’re out and about or on holiday abroad.
+- Theft, loss or damage away from home – Many policies can include cover for loss or damage to items when you’re out and about or on holiday abroad.

 - Lightning – Highly unlikely to come through a window, of course, but it can strike buildings and cause fire to start.

-Policy Expert is an online Home Insurance broker, dedicated to helping customers find the insurance policy that’s right for them.
+We’re dedicated to helping customers find the insurance policy that’s right for them.
 Our customers are at the heart of everything we do, so we have a team of experts with a real passion for making sure people get the cover that’s right for them.
-Policy Expert is driven by a desire to help you find not only the best value insurance, but the right insurance for your individual needs.
 To speak to one of our experts, call 0203 014 9300 or email firstname.lastname@example.org